learn-co-students/html-css-html-elements-code-along-html-000/README.md

 So you see the HTML validator can be helpful if we have typos in our code and they are tough to see on our own.
 The validator will scan the code and check for us letting us know of any potential issues.

-### Running Local Tests

-[Install Firefox Browser](https://www.mozilla.org/en-US/firefox/new/) if you have not already done so.

-Then to run local tests from Terminal type `learn` on Mac or on PC (Windows) type `learn-test` and press return.

 ### Backing Up Your Changes

 In Terminal, type `git status` and press return to list any changes that have occured on your files.
 Looks like there were quite a few modified files.
 To stage the files type `git add .` and press return.
 Then commit the changes by typing `git checkout -m "add main pages, text content, image, and links"` and press return.

 To backup our branch on the remote server we can push it up by typing `git push -u origin main-pages` and press return.
 This will push up this recent commit to your personal Github repository.